jkomoros/card-web/README.md

 ### app_title

-The name of your app, to show up in the titlebar of the web page, and in the manifest.
+The name of your app, to show up in the titlebar of the web page, the web app header, and in the manifest.
+If the string starts with 'The ' then the The will be rendered a lighter color in the header.

 ### twitter_handle (optional)